mynaparrot/plugNmeet-docs/docs/others/hooks.md

 *   **Request (`stdin`)** - *Used for artifacts only.*
     ```json
     {
-      "source_file_path": "/path/on/disk/analytics.json",
+      "input_path": "/path/on/disk/analytics.json",
       "service_type": "artifact",
       "room_id": "room01",
       "room_sid": "SID_d82k3s9d2l",
       "room_table_id": 123
     }
     ```
-*   **Response (`stdout`)**: The final script *must* return the `logical_path`.
+*   **Response (`stdout`)**: The final script *must* return the `output_path`.
     ```json
     {
-      "logical_path": "artifacts/room01/analytics_SID_d82k3s9d2l.json",
+      "output_path": "artifacts/room01/analytics_SID_d82k3s9d2l.json",
       "error": ""
     }
     ```

-:::info What is a `logical_path`?
+:::info What is an `output_path`?
-The `logical_path` is a unique identifier that your upload script creates and understands.
+The `output_path` is a unique identifier that your upload script creates and understands.
 It can be any string format you choose, such as an S3 object key (`my-bucket/artifacts/file.json`), a file ID from a storage service, or a simple filename.
 This same value will be passed back to your `download_hook` and `delete_hook` scripts later, so they know which file to act on.
 :::

 #### Download Hook